rkbright/richardbright.me/_posts/2022-06-01-cka-study-guide.md

 ### Kube Scheduler

-Responsible for deciding which pods goes on which nodes, it does not actually deploy the pod on the node (that is the job of the kublet)
+Responsible for deciding which pods goes on which nodes, it does not actually deploy the pod on the node (that is the job of the kubelet)

-The scheduler bases it's decision on a few criteria
+The scheduler bases it's decision on a few criteria:

-Figures out placement in two phases
+- Figures out placement in two phases

-The first phase will try filtering put the nodes that do not meet the pod specification, for example, a 10CPU pod will need to be placed on a machine with enough CPU capacity.
+    - The first phase will try filtering out the nodes that do not meet the pod specification, for example, a 10 CPU pod will need to be placed on a machine with enough CPU capacity.
 Other lower spec nodes will be filtered out

-The second phase is based on ranking the nodes.
+    - The second phase is based on ranking the nodes.
 Each node will be given a score between 1-10, the scheduler will assign a pod based on the remaining specs of the node once the pod is placed on the node.

 You can also write your own customized scheduler